 Only exceptional circumstances warrant a leave of absence.
 Birley Primary Academy will consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
-If a leave of absence is granted, it is for the Headteacher to determine the length of time the pupil can be away from school.
-As Headteachers should only grant leaves of absence in exceptional circumstances - a leave of absence will not be granted for the purpose of a family holiday.
+If a leave of absence is granted, it is for the Headteacher to determine the length of the time the pupil can be away from school.
+As Headteachers should only grant leaves of absence in exceptional circumstances, it is unlikely a leave of absence will be granted for the purposes of a family holiday.

-Any request should be submitted as soon as it is anticipated and, where possible, at least 3 weeks before the absence, and in accordance with any leave of absence request form (Appendix 3), accessible via the academy office or through the academy's website.
+Any request should be submitted as soon as it is anticipated and, where possible, at least 3 weeks before the absence, and in accordance with any leave of absence request form (Appendix 3), accessible electronically on the academy's website or as a paper copy from the academy's office.
 The Headteacher may require evidence to support any request for leave of absence.